Wat Yai Chai Mongkhon: Phra Chedi Chaimongkhon

-King Naresuan the Great had an order to construct this Chedi as the memorial for his victory over King Maha Uparacha of Burma.
+King Naresuan the Great had an order to construct this Chedi as the memorial for his victory over Maha Uparacha (crown prince) of Burma.

 The Ubosatha Hall

 The Uposatha Hall is the main hall for Sangha (Brotherhood of monks).
 It is used to hold important religious ceremonies.
 It was first built by King U-thong who proclaimed this as the royal monastery of the forest order.